ParasInternKhushPatil/ardupilot-gazebo-ros-guide/README.md

 1. Follow all steps:
 http://wiki.ros.org/melodic/Installation/Ubuntu
     - Install: `ros-<distro>-desktop-full`
-    - For our case: `ros-melodic-desktop-full`
+    - For our case: `ros-noetic-desktop-full`
     - Gazebo will be installed alongside ROS

 ### 2. ArduPilot